gbarillot/rails-vue-demo-app/README.md

-# Rails + Webpack + Vue.js + Vuex Demo App
+# Rails + Vite + Vue + Pina Demo App

 ## Description

-Demo Single Page Application based on Ruby on Rails 6.0.2, using Vue.js + Vuex, compiled with Webpack.
+Demo Single Page Application based on Ruby on Rails 7.0.2, using Vue 3 + Pina, compiled with Vite.
 All the basic features you need to build a real world app with:

 - Front / Admin namespaces